Train Your Entire Staff for One Low Price!

 Organizational Level Package $4800

-These webinars are scheduled with only the staff from the purchasing organization.
 These webinars can be scheduled at various times throughout 2026 to meet the specific needs of the organization.
+Organizations can have as many participants in your organization.
+No Limit.

-State or Regional Association Package $ 800
+State or Regional Association Package

 These webinars are scheduled for organizations within the same state or regional head start association.
-These webinars will be scheduled for six weeks with replays being provided.

-Minimum of 10 groups per association.
+Minimum number of groups per association.

 Smaller organizations may receive a discount based on the number of children served.